jnoller/racer/README.md

 - 📦 **Conda-project support** with validation and environment management
 - 🔧 **Dual CLI interface** for users and administrators
 - 🌐 **RESTful API** with health, validation, and container management endpoints
+- 📈 **Horizontal scaling** with Docker Compose for multiple instances
+- 🔄 **Load balancing ready** with Nginx configuration generation
 - 🧪 **Comprehensive testing** with unit and integration tests
 - 📊 **Coverage reporting** and automated testing
 - ⚡ **Fast development** with hot-reload and development tools